NimaSam/phaseChangeHeatFoam/README.md

 ```

 ## documentation
-It includes published Papers and phd Thesis [in Persian]
+It includes published papers and Ph.D Thesis [in Persian]

 ## References